Cybersecurity Deep-Dive: What is a Supply-Chain Attack?

 Fact-Checked this

-A supply-chain attack happens when the hacker targets a weaker, less secure third-party supplier, in order to reach the intended, more secure target.
+A supply-chain attack occurs when a hacker targets a less secure third-party supplier to ultimately breach the security of a more secure intended target.

 Supply-chain attacks have two attack vectors: